data-science-math285-w20/github-classroom-for-students/README.md

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
 If you are using the mirage Rstudio server you can connect to github without any extra software downloads. if you are using Rstudio on your computer, you will need to download Git software (as directed below) to use github connected projects.

 ### Steps for getting setup with GitHub
 1. **(everyone)** Register for account on GitHub (https://github.com/).
 We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager).
-Please also use your carleton email with this account.
+Please also use your Carleton email with this account.

-2. Download RStudio (https://www.rstudio.com/) and R (https://cran.r-project.org/)
+2. **(non-mirage users)** If needed, download RStudio (https://www.rstudio.com/) and R (https://cran.r-project.org/)

-3. Install Git.
+3. **(non-mirage users)** Install Git.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 7.2.
 Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2

-4. Setup options in Git.
-In you have a Mac, open up the shell in R Studio by clicking Tools -> Shell.
-If you don't want to enter RStudio, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal).
-If you have a Windows, open Git BASH, which you should have downloaded in step 3.
-Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
+4. **(everyone)** Setup options in Git.
+Open up the shell in R Studio by clicking Tools -> Shell. **Check this: windows terminal choice in rstudio** Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
 Note that Windows users should read section 8.1 in the above link carefully

-5. Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
+5. **(everyone)** Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 First check to see if you have a SSH key.
-Go into the shell (again, either through RStudio, Terminal for Mac, or Git Bash for Windows) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R.
+Go into the shell (again, through RStudio Tools -> Shell) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R. This is an optional step since you can still use GitHub without setting up a SSH key, you will just need to enter your password every time you push or pull with GitHub.

-6. Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.
+6. **(everyone)**  Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.

 ### Steps for downloading and editing assignments from GitHub Classroom